-- a) Within 1⁄2 mile of the Hampton DART Station, modify the zoning through conservation districts or an overlay tool to permit missing-middle housing types, including accessory dwelling units, duplexes, and triplex/quadplexes, narrow-lot single-family, and cottage homes (where applicable) to be allowed by-right, adhering to architectural and urban design standards to be determined on a neighborhood basis.
-Development will be required to follow existing city codes related to ADUs, parking requirements, setbacks, and massing standards. - b) As a part of the re-evaluation of the DART-City of Dallas Interlocal Agreement (ILA), partner with DART to amend PD 392 to allow for a mixed-use multi-family development to be constructed on the existing parking lot at the DART Station.
+- Within 1⁄2 mile of the Hampton DART Station, create a zoning overlay to permit missing-middle housing types, including accessory dwelling units, duplexes, and triplex/quadplexes, narrow-lot single-family, and cottage homes (where applicable) to be allowed by-right, adhering to architectural and urban design standards to be determined on a neighborhood basis.
+Development will be required to follow existing city codes related to ADUs, including parking requirements, setbacks, and massing standards. - As a part of the re-evaluation of the DART-City of Dallas Interlocal Agreement (ILA), partner with DART to amend PD 392 to allow for a mixed-use multi-family development to be constructed on the existing parking lot at the DART Station.
 Rezoning should include: - Limit height to 4 stories - Include residential-proximity slope requirements - lessen existing parking requirements for residential and commercial uses - require active ground-level uses along Hampton - ensure that a minimum of 10% of the units are affordable for 80% AMI or less. - Additionally, explore creating new open space on site, and consider provisioning shared community use space such as meeting rooms and cultural spaces such as maker spaces and/or artist studios.